httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 # Introduction

-To aid debugging, HTTP caches often append headers to a response detailing how they handled the request.
+To aid debugging, HTTP caches often append header fields to a response explaining how they handled the request.
 Unfortunately, the semantics of these headers are often unclear, and both the semantics and syntax used vary greatly between implementations.

 This specification defines a single, new HTTP response header field, "Cache-Status" for this purpose.